top of page

 "Only For A While"

-Colette is a shy girl from the country living in early 20th-century Paris, caught in the tight grip of societal norms and a restrictive marriage.
+Colette is a shy girl from the country living in early 20th-century Paris, stuck between societal norms and a restrictive marriage.
 Despite her sharp mind and love for writing, she is trapped by her domineering husband, who makes her write under his name.
 In "Only For A While," we see Colette's struggle as she wrestles with her longing for both love and personal freedom.

 "Don't Talk, Evelyn"

-Evelyn Nesbit is a young ingénue caught in the glittering yet perilous world of early 20th-century New York City's elite.
-In the song "Don't Talk, Evelyn," she wrestles with the choice between silence and ambition, navigating a world where her dreams hinge on the favor of powerful men.
+Evelyn Nesbit is a young ingénue caught in the alluring world of early 20th-century New York City's elite.
+In the song "Don't Talk, Evelyn," she wrestles with the choice between silence and ambition, making her way in a world where her dreams hinge on the favor of powerful men.

 "Patient A"

-Louise Augustine Gleizes is a young woman trapped between the confines of societal expectations and her own sexuality and mental health challenges within the austere walls of Salpêtrière Hospital in Paris.
-The song "Patient A" chronicles her journey through a hysteric episode while in solitary confinement, taking her from despair to ecstasy and back again.
+Louise Augustine Gleizes is a young woman trapped between the confines of societal expectations and her own sexuality and mental health challenges within the walls of Salpêtrière Hospital in Paris.
+The song "Patient A" chronicles her journey through a hysteric episode while in solitary confinement.

 "Mrs. Force Astor Dick"